Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

-From the result, MTARD-trained models achieve the best W-Robust Acc against all three black-box attacks compared to other models.
-Under the Square Attack, MTARD-trained ResNet-18 improves W-Robust Acc by 4.45\%, 3.58\%, and 2.74\% on CIFAR-10, CIFAR-100, and Tiny-ImageNet compared to the second-best method; Moreover, MTARD brings 5.56\%, 4.78\%, and 3.31\% improvements to MobileNet-v2 on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
-In addition, MTARD has different margins in defending against PGD$_{\scriptscriptstyle \rm{trades}}$ and CW$_{\scriptscriptstyle \rm{\infty}}$ transfer attacks, which shows the superior performance of MTARD in black-box robustness.
+From the result, B-MTARD trained models achieve the best W-Robust Acc against all three black-box attacks compared to other models.
+Under the Square Attack, B-MTARD trained ResNet-18 improves W-Robust Acc by 4.45\%, 3.58\%, and 2.74\% on CIFAR-10, CIFAR-100, and Tiny-ImageNet compared to the second-best method; Moreover, B-MTARD brings 5.56\%, 4.78\%, and 3.31\% improvements to MobileNet-v2 on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+In addition, B-MTARD has different margins in defending against query-based attack of RayS and transfer attacks of PGD$_{\scriptscriptstyle \rm{trades}}$ and CW$_{\scriptscriptstyle \rm{\infty}}$, which shows the superior performance of B-MTARD in black-box robustness.